rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-lite.md

 The subscription started notification is sent to a receiver to indicate that a subscription is active and they may start to receive *update* records from the publisher.

-The subscription started notification may be sent for any of these reasons:
+The *subscription-started* notification is sent for any of these reasons:

 1. A new subscription (configured or dynamic) has been started.

-1. A receiver has been added to a subscription.

-1. The properties of a subscription has been changed, in which case a *subscription-terminated* notification should be sent, followed by a *subscription-started* notification if the new properties are valid.
+1. The properties of a subscription has been changed, i.e., as specified in {{ChangesNeedingTermination}}, that requires a *subscription-terminated* notification to be sent followed by a *subscription-started* notification, presuming that the new subscription parameters are valid.

 1. A configured subscription previously failed, and was terminated.
-After the publisher has successfully re-established a connection to the receiver and is read to send datastore event records again.
+After the publisher has successfully re-established a connection to the receiver and is ready to send datastore event records again.

 Below is the tree diagram for the *subscription-started* notification.
 All data nodes contained in this tree diagram are described in the YANG module in {{yp-lite-yang-module}}.